matrix-org/synapse-email-account-validity/README.md

   variables as `account_renewed.html`.
 * `invalid_token.html`: The HTML to display to a user when they try to renew their account with the wrong token.
 It doesn't get passed any variable.

+You can find and change the default templates [here](https://github.com/matrix-org/synapse-email-account-validity/tree/main/email_account_validity/templates).

 Note that the templates directory contains two files that aren't templates (`mail.css` and `mail-expiry.css`), but are used by email templates to apply visual adjustments.